lsst/LDM-230/index.rst

 This document describes the operational concept for batch production operations.
 Batch operations consists of executing large or small processing campaigns that use released software configured into pipelines to produce data products, such as calibrations and DRP products.

-The basci concept of batch produciotn apply to these level 2 servince elements:
+The basic concept of batch production apply to these level 2 service elements:
-These concepts apply to these Batch oriented servicesL

-Annual Release Processing: Processing of payloads of tested workflows at NCSA and satellite sites through and including ingest of release products into file stores, relational databases, and the Data Backbone, including system quality assurance.
+Annual Release Processing: Processing of payloads of tested work flows at NCSA and satellite sites through and including ingest of release products into file stores, relational databases, and the Data Backbone, including system quality assurance.

-Calibration Processing: processing of payload tested workflows at NCSA and satellite sites through and including ingest of release products into file stores, relational databases, and the Data Backbone, including initial quality assurance.
+Calibration Processing: processing of payload tested work flows at NCSA and satellite sites through and including ingest of release products into file stores, relational databases, and the Data Backbone, including initial quality assurance.
 Calibration production occurs at